sharu725/javascript-blog/_posts/2016-10-18-fibonacci-series.md

 </html>
 {% endhighlight %}

+HTML because you can save it as an html file and run it to see the output.

 I came up with this code because this is how I used to do it in C in college.
 There can be a better way to do this but I wanted to come up with my own code.
 Not to copy from anywhere.
 Let me know if there's an easier way.

 Output